garyfleming/lets-begin/lets-begin.md

 # ⚠️⚠️⚠️

 ^ I have to give you a warning: if you go off and learn more about Cynefin, it can have dangerous side effects.
 It acts as a gateway drug to complexity thinking.
-Handle with care, and do NOT stare at the chaotic domain for too long.
+Handle with care, speak to a professional before any shallow dives into Chaos, and do not stare directly at aporia.

 ---